ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 3. Review and Update Test Cases:
    - Ensure all test cases are correctly set up and using the MockClaudeClient as expected.
-   - Verify that the test is calling the correct method on MockClaudeClient.
+   - Verify that the test is calling the correct methods on MockClaudeClient.
-   - Add additional test cases to cover different scenarios of response generation.
+   - Add additional test cases to cover different scenarios of API usage.

 4. Verify Asynchronous Method Calls:
    - Double-check that all async methods are correctly awaited in the test and fixture.
    - Add logging before and after each async method call to track their execution.

 5. Refactor for Consistency:
-   - Review the entire MockClaudeClient class for consistency in method signatures and behavior.
+   - Review the entire MockClaudeClient class for consistency with the Claude API structure.
-   - Ensure that all methods that generate responses use the same wrapping logic.
+   - Ensure that all methods and properties accurately reflect the expected API behavior.

 ## Implementation

-We will now implement these changes, focusing on updating the MockClaudeClient to consistently wrap responses in XML tags and adding comprehensive logging to track the response generation process.
+We will now implement these changes, focusing on adding the `messages` attribute or property to MockClaudeClient and enhancing logging throughout the class.
 After implementation, we'll run the tests again with increased verbosity to verify the fix and gather more information about the test execution flow.